Fall of the Berlin Wall: Crowding of the border

 After hearing the 9 November broadcast, East Germans began gathering at the Wall, at the six checkpoints between East and West Berlin, demanding that border guards immediately open the gates.
 The surprised and overwhelmed guards made many hectic telephone calls to their superiors about the problem.
 At first, they were ordered to find the "more aggressive" people gathered at the gates and stamp their passports with a special stamp that barred them from returning to East Germany—in effect, revoking their citizenship.
 However, this still left thousands of people demanding to be let through "as Schabowski said we can".
 It soon became clear that no one among the East German authorities would take personal responsibility for issuing orders to use lethal force, so the vastly outnumbered soldiers had no way to hold back the huge crowd of East German citizens.
-Mary Elise Sarotte in a 2009 Washington Post story characterized the series of events leading to the fall of the Wall as an accident, saying "One of the most momentous events of the past century was, in fact, an accident, a semicomical and bureaucratic mistake that owes as much to the Western media as to the tides of history."
+Mary Elise Sarotte in a 2009 Washington Post story characterized the series of events leading to the fall of the Wall as an accident, saying "One of the most momentous events of the past century was, in fact, an accident, a semicomical and bureaucratic mistake that owes as much to the Western media as to the tides of history".

 Border openings

-Finally, at 22:45 (alternatively given as 23:30) on 9 November, Harald Jäger, commander of the Bornholmer Straße border crossing, yielded, allowing guards to open the checkpoints and letting people through with little or no identity-checking.
+Finally, at 22:45 (alternatively given as 23:30) on 9 November, Harald Jäger, commander of the Bornholmer Straße border crossing, yielded, allowing guards to open the checkpoints and let people through with little or no identity-checking.
 As the Ossis swarmed through, they were greeted by Wessis waiting with flowers and champagne amid wild rejoicing.
 Soon afterward, a crowd of West Berliners jumped on top of the Wall and were soon joined by East German youngsters.
 The evening of 9 November 1989 is known as the night the Wall came down.

 Another border crossing to the south may have been opened earlier.
 An account by Heinz Schäfer indicates that he also acted independently and ordered the opening of the gate at Waltersdorf-Rudow a couple of hours earlier.
 This may explain reports of East Berliners appearing in West Berlin earlier than the opening of the Bornholmer Straße border crossing.